 Advancing the new material revolution

-The Gelatex platform technology, a non-woven nanofibrous gelatin-based material, can be applied to a range of industries to fuel the next generation of materials for healthier, cleaner and more sustainable future.
+The Gelatex platform technology, a novel solution-based nanofiber spinning method, can be applied to a range of industries to fuel the next generation of materials for healthier, cleaner and more sustainable future.

 Gelatex gelatin-based nanofibrous hold enormous potential for dentistry.
 Initial tests have shown that Gelatex gelatin-based nanofibrous materials could be used to enhance bone regeneration after tooth extraction.
 Films were made with various HAp concentrations and crystalline phase was detected on the surface of the fiber after samples were immersed in to SBF and PBS solutions indicating that scaffolds are bioactive.

 We are looking for partners

 We are looking for innovative companies and research groups to advance research, testing and applications.